 The AC-powered, hardwired Kidde i12040 ionization smoke alarm is designed to protect you and your family from the dangers of smoke and fire.
 This smoke alarm's trademarked hush feature allows you to silence nuisance alarms, while an indicator LED and test feature let you easily confirm that the alarm is working.
 This wire-in smoke detector also has a battery-backup feature (with included 9-volt battery).

-Kidde i12040 Keep your family safe with this hardwired Kidde i12040 smoke alarm.
-At a Glance Kidde i12040 Wire-In Ionization Smoke Alarm At a Glance: Ionization sensing technology detects invisible fire particles Battery backup for continuous protection in case of power outage (battery included) Smart hush feature silences nuisance alarms Pre-stripped wiring harness with tinned strands 10-year limited warranty At a Glance Features The Kidde i12040 smoke alarm offers a tamper-resistant feature to deter vandalism or theft and a smart interconnect system that connects with up to 24 Kidde devices--including other smoke alarms plus carbon monoxide and heat alarms.
+The Kidde i12040 Wire-In Ionization Smoke Alarm features Ionization sensing technology that detects invisible fire particles.
+Battery backup for continuous protection in case of power outage (battery included) Smart hush feature silences nuisance alarms.
+Pre-stripped wiring harness with tinned strands 10-year limited warranty.
+The smoke alarm also offers a tamper-resistant feature to deter vandalism or theft and a smart interconnect system that connects with up to 24 Kidde devices--including other smoke alarms plus carbon monoxide and heat alarms.

 The battery-backup feature (9-volt battery included) provides protection even during power outages when many CO incidences occur.
 It has a large mounting base that helps protect surface paint from dirt and covers imperfections, and its pre-stripped wiring harness has an easy-off cap and tinned strands to increase conductivity.